ExitValue.ai

 How much is my specialty contracting business worth?

-Specialty contractors typically sell for 2-4x SDE at the SMB level and 4-7x EBITDA for mid-market companies.
+Specialty contractors typically sell for an SDE-multiple range at the SMB level and platform-tier earnings multiples for mid-market companies.
 A mechanical contractor generating $600K SDE would sell for $1.2M-$2.4M.
 The specific multiple depends on licensing requirements, workforce depth, bonding capacity, and the mix of project vs. service revenue.

 How does bonding capacity affect my company's valuation?